Properties

 Getter-only Properties

-Any property that only has a getter will also have a corresponding property generated in the TypeScript ViewModels, but won't be sent back to the server during any save actions.
+Any property that only has a getter will also have a corresponding property generated in the TypeScript ViewModels and will receive values of the property from the server, but values won't be sent back to the server.

 Init-only Properties